LiliaFramework/Lilia/docs/docs/libraries/lia.fonts.md

 **Purpose**

-Recreates all stored fonts from the internal list.
-This runs automatically when the screen resolution changes or when the `Font` or `GenericFont` configs update.
-Once complete it fires `PostLoadFonts` with `currentFont` and `genericFont`.
+Recreates every stored font definition.
+This function runs automatically when screen resolution changes or when the `Font` / `GenericFont` configs update.
+After recreating the fonts, it triggers the `PostLoadFonts` hook with the active `currentFont` and `genericFont`.

 **Parameters**

-* None
+* *None*

 **Realm**